Difference between Boxing and Unboxing in C#

 Boxing vs Unboxing Conversion

-Ans: Boxing is the process of implicit conversion of a value type into a reference type.
+Boxing is the process of converting a value type to a reference type, such as converting an int to an object.

 Q: How do generics prevent boxing?